Morning Lit: Portals After Alia — Omar Sabbagh

 Bursting with thoughtful and ebullient verse [that] spills-over with warmth and joy at the birth of a daughter, Alia.
 Omar Sabbagh adds his distinctive voice to the literature of fatherhood.

 Dr. Omar Sabbagh is a widely published poet and critic.
 His work has appeared in, amongst others, Poetry Review, Poetry Wales, The London Magazine, Lighthouse, and Envoi.
 He has published several poetry collections with Cinnamon Press, including, But It Was an Important Failure and To the Middle of Love, as well as this debut fiction novella, Via Negativa — a parable of exile.
 He has published critical essays on a number of writers, including George Eliot, Lawrence Durrell, and Henry Miller.
-Omar has a PhD in English Literature from King’s College London and is presently an Assistant Professor in English at the American University in Dubai.
+Omar has a PhD in English Literature from King’s College London and is presently an Associate Professor in English at the American University in Dubai.